thisduck/dotitup/vim/plugins/textobjects.md

 ### kana/vim-textobj-entire
 Use `vae` to select the entire buffer.
-`vie` to ignore the black spaces at the ends.
+`vie` to ignore the blank spaces at the ends.

 ```vim
 Plug 'kana/vim-textobj-entire'